punkave/albedo/README.md

 Run report-marker.js with the flag "--config"

-where config = your config file for a given report
+where "--config" = your config file for a given report

 ### Configuration